dave-honig/Boardgames_Excel_Project/README.md

 Boardgame mechanics are the specific rules and systems that define how a game is played, influencing player actions, outcomes, and the overall flow of the game.
 They dictate everything from turn order to how players achieve victory.
 Each game typically has multiple mechanics.

 The "Top_Games" query was referenced creating a new query named "Top_Games_Mechanics".
-1. Cleaning up the data, 27 games were found with no mechanic listed.
-1. Blank cells were replaced with "None Listed."
+1. Cleaning up the data, 27 games have no mechanic listed.
+Blank cells were replaced with "None Listed."
 1. Each mechanic was split into 17 new columns which were then unpivoted.
 1. Data was saved to a PivotTable Report and the query was added to the data model.
 1. Explicit measures were created to: